sebagomez/azurestorageexplorer/README.md

 ### Docker

 There's a docker image at [sebagomez/buildazurestorage](https://hub.docker.com/r/sebagomez/buildazurestorage) that you can use to build the solution.
-Just start the container with the `docker-run.sh` and execute the `container-build.sh` script inside of it.
+Just run the `./build.sh` script and the output will be copied to the `./bin` folder.

+Then just got to the folder and run `dotnet AzureWebStorageExplorer.dll`.